List of aircraft carriers of World War II

 This is a list of aircraft carriers of the Second World War.

 Aircraft carriers serve as a seagoing airbases, equipped with a flight deck and facilities for carrying, arming, deploying and recovering aircraft.
 Typically, they are the capital ships of a fleet, as they project air power worldwide without depending on local bases for operational support.
 Aircraft carriers are expensive and are considered critical assets.
 By the Second World War aircraft carriers had evolved from converted cruisers, to purpose built vessels of many classes and roles.
-Fleet carriers were the largest type, operating with the main fleet to provided offensive capability.
+Fleet carriers were the largest type, operating with the main fleet to provide offensive capability.
 Light aircraft carriers were fast enough to operate with the fleet but smaller and with fewer aircraft.

 Escort carriers were smaller and slower, with low numbers of aircraft, and provided defense for convoys.
 Most of the latter were built from mercantile hulls or, in the case of merchant aircraft carriers, were bulk cargo ships with a flight deck added on top.
-Catapult aircraft merchant ships, were cargo-carrying merchant ships that could launch (but not retrieve) a single fighter aircraft from a catapult to defend the convoy from long-range German aircraft.
+Catapult aircraft merchant ships were cargo-carrying merchant ships that could launch (but not retrieve) a single fighter aircraft from a catapult to defend the convoy from long-range German aircraft.

 The aircraft carrier dramatically changed naval combat in the war, as air power became a significant factor in warfare.
 The advent of aircraft as primary weapons was driven by the superior range, flexibility and effectiveness of carrier-launched aircraft.
 They had higher range and precision than naval guns, making them highly effective.
 The versatility of the carrier was demonstrated in November 1940 when HMS Illustrious launched a long-range strike on the Italian fleet at their base in Taranto, signalling the beginning of effective and highly mobile aircraft strikes.
 This operation incapacitated three of the six battleships at a cost of two torpedo bombers.